 h.pylori ~ Read more.

-Vitamin B12 is one of the most common malabsorption victims.
-Without enough vitamin B12 your body has a problem making new red blood cells.
+In the absence of sufficient B12 your body has a problem making new red blood cells.
 Instead of your blood cells maturing and dividing, they enlarge but don’t divide.

 Technically, this is called “Macrocytic Anemia” macro meaning large.